danvinicius/e-commerce-platform/README.md

 ADMIN -> Admin role.
 ```
 To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.

+## Microservices
+There's a microservice connection to [Email Service](https://github.com/danvinicius/email-service-uber-challenge) using Feign Client to send emails at some events, e.g user registration.

 ## Database
 The project utilizes [PostgresSQL](https://www.postgresql.org/) as the database.
 The necessary database migrations are managed using Flyway.